 Enjoy secluded sandy beaches reachable only on foot, whitewashed fishing villages, comfortable accommodations and fresh seafood on this moderate-grade walking holiday in Portugal.

-- The gastronomic delights – the seafood along the coastline
+- Gastronomic delights – the seafood along the coastline

-- The rolling countryside covered in cork, carob and almond trees and citrus orchards
+- Rolling countryside covered in cork, carob and almond trees and citrus orchards

 Click to view map